BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 I'd recommend looking for dialogue nodes that are similar to what you're adding, and then cloning the effect components from that.
 (And, of course, if you're trying to add an interaction from one file to another, you can just clone that.)

-Once you've found the PhaseIndex for the dialog node (or cinematic!) you'd like to clone, you can easily enclose all the effect components for it by searching for the first instance of that PhaseIndex, and putting a bracket with a nonsense word that isn't used anywhere in the code above it (will explain momentarily.)
+Once you've found the PhaseIndex for the dialog node (or cinematic!) you'd like to clone, you can easily enclose all the effect components for it by searching for the first instance of that PhaseIndex, and putting a bracket with a nonsense word that isn't used anywhere in the code above it.

 Then, you'll want to find the last instance of that PhaseIndex, and put a closing bracket with that same nonsense word below it.
 You should now have something that looks like this: